-Quantifiable data will be calculated using means and/or percentages and compared to departmental and College means and/or percentages.
-After the deadline for final grades, these data will be returned to the faculty member, the Department Chair, and the Dean.
+Quantifiable data will be calculated using means and/or percentages and compared to departmental and college means and/or percentages.
+After the deadline for final grades, these data will be made available to the Department Chair and Dean in a secure network drive for distribution to individual faculty from the department chair...